El-Dorado17/El-Dorado17/README.md

 ### <div align="center">🌞I'm Ely, a full-stack software developer!🌞</div>

--⚠️(I'm currently dealing with some technical issues on my machine, but will be back to uploading ASAP)⚠️
 <br/>
--⚠️(I'm currently dealing with some technical issues on my machine, but will be back to uploading ASAP)⚠️
+-⚠️(Still dealing with some technical issues on my machine, but will be back to uploading ASAP)⚠️

 - ⚛️ I’m currently sharpening my skills with Javascript & React
 - Check out my portfolio site and let me know what you think!